department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/conversation-guide.md

   - _If they’ve had at least one…_
     - How do you check in for a virtual appointment?
       - How do you interact with medical staff like nurses?
-      - What do you need to fill out ahead of time?
+      - Did you need to fill out anything ahead of time?
         - How far in advance of your appointment do you fill it out?
     - When it is time for your virtual appointment, can you tell me what that looks like?
 How do you “show up” for your appointment?
     - Is there anything else we should know about checking in to virtual appointment?